 Fund Goal and Approach

-The fund seeks long-term growth of capital.To pursue its goal, the fund normally invests at least 80% of its net assets, plus any borrowings for investment purposes, in equity securities of small-cap U.S. companies.
-The fund currently considers small-cap companies to be those with total market capitalizations that are within the range of market capitalizations of companies included in the Russell 2500® Index, the fund's benchmark index.
+The fund seeks long-term growth of capital by normally investing at least 80% of its net assets in equity securities of small-cap U.S. companies within the market capitalization range of companies in the Russell 2500 Index.

-The portfolio managers focus primarily on individual stock selection instead of trying to predict which industries or sectors will perform best.
-The stock selection process is designed to produce a diversified portfolio of companies that the portfolio managers believe are undervalued relative to expected business growth, with the presence of a catalyst (such as a corporate restructuring, change in management or spin-off) that will trigger a near- or mid-term price increase.
+The portfolio managers employ a value-based style designed to produce a diversified portfolio of companies that the portfolio managers believe are undervalued relative to expected business growth, with the presence of a catalyst that will trigger a near- or mid-term price increase.

-Small companies carry additional risks because their earnings and revenues tend to be less predictable, and their share prices more volatile than those of larger, more established companies.
-The shares of smaller companies tend to trade less frequently than those of larger, more established companies, which can adversely affect the pricing of these securities and the fund's ability to sell these securities.
+Small Cap Risk: Small and midsize companies carry additional risks because their earnings and revenues tend to be less predictable, and their share prices more volatile than those of larger, more established companies.
+The shares of smaller companies tend to trade less frequently than those of larger, more established companies.

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.